 - 1. Orientation to Library and data bases: During the second week of classes, orientation sessions will be scheduled for each set.
 Please ensure that you attend these sessions so that you become familiar with the data bases available at BCIT.
-For both sets, this will occur Monday, January 15.
+For both sets, this will occur Monday, August 27.
 At midterm, an orientation to CD ROM and web based data bases is scheduled.
-Set J attend Thursday, February 22 from 1330 to 1430 hours.
-Set K attend March 5 from 1330 to 1430 hours.
+Set A attend Thursday, October 4 from 1330 to 1430 hours.
+Set B attend October 11 from 1330 to 1430 hours.
 Put it on your calendar now and be sure to attend.
 Students constantly regret not going when they have difficulty finding material for papers in a number of courses later in the term. - 2.
 Orientation to academic writing and the use of APA style: During the first half of the term, there will be time scheduled for each set to review the style and the criteria for written assignments.
 Please come to the sessions prepared to ask whatever questions you have about writing nursing papers.
-For Set J, this will occur 0900 to 1000 January 15 and February 1 at 1530 to 1630.
-For Set K, this will occur 1030 to 1230 January 11 and February 2 at 1130 to 1230. - 3.
+For Set A, this will occur Thursday, August 23, in SE12 412 from 1530 to 1630 and Thursday, September 13, in SE12 412 from 1530 to 1630.
+For Set B this will occur Monday, August 27 in SE12 309 from 0900 to 1000 and Friday, September 14 in SE12 412 from 1130 to 1230. - 3.
 Orientation to word processing using APA template: An orientation session is scheduled for those students who need more help with word processing and APA.
 We will provide an APA template for those students who want this help.
-This session will be January 26 from 1530 to 1730.
+Set A attend the Computer Lab Friday, September 7 inSE12 322 from 1530 to 1730.
+Set B attend the Computer Lab Friday, September 14 in SE12 322 from 1530 to 1730.
 Be aware that BCIT supports Microsoft Office.
 We cannot provide templates for all the software programs available today.
 Please bring a blank formatted 3.5" disk to the session.